Think Tank Members

 Association Reserves, Inc

-Robert Nordlund, PE, RS, is founder and CEO of Association Reserves Inc., a recognized industry authority in preparing reserve studies for association-governed communities since 1986.
+Robert Nordlund is founder and CEO of Association Reserves Inc., a recognized industry authority in preparing reserve studies for association-governed communities since 1986.
 As a registered professional engineer and reserve study pioneer, Nordlund was involved in creating the 1998 National Reserve Study Standards and has greatly influenced the community association industry.
-Full Bio

 George E. Nowack, Jr., co-founder at Nowack Howard., has represented condominiums, cooperatives and homeowner associations since 1981.
 In addition to his extensive community association work, he is a nationally recognized expert on community association insurance issues, especially Directors & Officer’s claims.
 He has assisted three national insurance companies in drafting D&O policies and the firm is approved counsel for six insurance companies that specialize in writing for D&O policies.
 Full Bio

 Edward J. O’Connell, Esq., Partner

 Whiteford, Taylor & Preston, LLP

 Mr. O’Connell has almost 20 years of experience in all facets of common-interest associations, from day-to-day business operations to litigation between boards and owners.
 This form of ownership, which includes condominiums, co-ops and homeowners’ associations, has spread rapidly in the past few decades and raises its own unique legal issues of relations between boards, who operate in some ways like elected city councils, and homeowners.